Gang Violence Statistics, Initiations, Rituals and Practices

 Not all synonyms are synonymous with violent gangs but the ones above are usually used for these types gangs.

 Gangs tend to headquarters in abandoned buildings or in neighborhoods that are hard to access.
 Many gangs have their headquarters in warehouses where they can keep their merchandise such as drugs, stolen goods, money, equipment and weapons.

 A neighborhood gang is usually confined to one particular community.
 According to the FBI they usually mimic the larger more famous gangs and their main purpose is drug distribution.

 Street gangs are usually very violent and like to protect their turf.
 They are not as organized as neighborhood gangs and they are also classified as hoodlums.
 They have no main purpose but to mug, steal and fight for territory.

 These are usually formed and operated in prisons yet the organization can extend outside the prison walls.
 Often the leader is one who controls people in and outside of prison.
-In some cases the leader is in prison for life for some crime they committed.
+In some cases the leader is in prison for life for some crime they commited.
 Gang members will continue to serve them when they are released from prison.

 Motor cycle or biker gangs

 These gangs are also known as OMGs.
 Their organization or club consist of three or more members and they use their motorcycle to conduct they illegal affairs.